 Meagan was nominated as a finalist in Vegan Athlete of the Year 2014.

 In December 2015 she competed at the international Grand Prix and won silver (read more here) and later she successfully defended her World Championship title, taking another Gold (read more here).
-She started the 2016-7 season with Skate Canada International where her ambitious program lead to a fall, from where she recovered and went on to take Gold (read more here) and in 2017 she won it from a record sixth time (more here and here).
+She started the 2016-7 season with Skate Canada International where her ambitious program led to a fall, from where she recovered and went on to take Gold (read more here) and in 2017 she won it from a record sixth time (more here and here).
 In her final appearance there, she won it a seventh time (more here)

 “I have been a vegan since December 2008 therefore I do not eat meat, milk, cheese or anything that comes from an animal.”